-The program requires students to obtain criminal and child abuse clearances in each year of enrollment.
+The program may require students to obtain criminal and child abuse clearances in each year of enrollment.
 A prior felony conviction may make a student ineligible for physical therapy licensure and, therefore, ineligible for admission to the program.
-Prospective students who have had felony or other convictions should consult the Pennsylvania State Board of Physical Therapy Examiners in Harrisburg (or other relevant licensure state boards) for licensure specifics.
+Prospective students who have had felony convictions should consult the Pennsylvania State Board of Physical Therapy Examiners in Harrisburg for licensure specifics.